kathesch/JuliaTutorial.jl/docs/src/index.md

         ∫( v⋅(n_Γ⋅∇u) - (n_Γ⋅v)*p )*dΓ
     ```

-    You can write unicode characters in VS Code by typing a forward slash before the character you want `\pi` and then `tab` to complete.
+    You can write unicode characters in VS Code by typing a backward slash before the character you want `\pi` and then `tab` to complete.
 Base Julia has a lot of "unicode alternatives" to normal syntax.
 Normally, the documentation from `?` before a function will tell you if it has any neat unicode for it.

     For instance, we can type `\pi \approx pi` in the repl to get the following.
     ```julia